Practice Privacy Notice

 Please note, if you give another person or organisation consent to access your record we will need to contact you to verify your consent before we release that record.
 It is important that you are clear and understand how much and what aspects of, your record you give consent to be disclosed.

-- H. Data Extraction by the Clinical Commissioning Group – the clinical commissioning group at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
+- Data Extraction by the Integrated Care Board – the Integrated Care Board at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
 This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the Clinical Commissioning Group from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
-There are good reasons why the Clinical commissioning Group may require this pseudo-anonymised information.
+This therefore protects you from anyone who may have access to this information at the Integrated Care Board from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
+There are good reasons why the Integrated Care Board may require this pseudo-anonymised information.
 This information is used to plan and improve services.
 The information collected includes data such as the area patients live, age, gender, ethnicity, language preference, country of birth and religion.
-The CCG also collects information about whether patients have long term conditions such as diabetes; blood pressure, cholesterol levels and medication.
+The ICB also collects information about whether patients have long term conditions such as diabetes; blood pressure, cholesterol levels and medication.

 Sometimes we may provide information about you in an anonymised form.
 If we do so, then none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.